Contemplative Fire is a dispersed community of Christ at the edge, inviting us into transformative awareness.

 I have always felt a deep connection with nature.
 I was brought up in Cumbria where bird watching and finding wild flowers, following the rivers and walking the fells with their often dramatic contrasts of lights and darks, nurtured my spiritual awareness.
 I know this has contributed to my present wondering and wonder about how our humanity rests within God’s created world.
 It informs my creativity.

 My first training was a B.Ed in child education at the Froebel Institute, with sculpture as my main subject.
 Later I fulfilled a lifetime ambition and studied painting at St Albans School of Art, graduating in BA Hons Fine Art from the University of Hertfordshire in 1996.
 Singing and song writing have also been part of my creative expression, together with prose and poetry.
 As an artist-educator, I have led quiet days and retreats exploring creativity and contemplation.
 I am also a spiritual director in the diocese of St Albans.
-I am currently the Chair of Trustees of Contemplative Fire.

 I am a widow with two grown children and I have the joy of having two grandchildren.
 I have been involved in voluntary work of all kinds for over forty years and I have learnt so much from the lives of others.
 I followed a call to come aside from activity in the early part of the 1980’s and eventually the call to come out of parish life.
 For the last ten years I have been a spiritual director and for seven of those years I have been a member of a spirituality team.